 Using these strategies, you’ll get more sales from your webinars.

-With Kajabi's upcoming Events feature, which includes Webinar functionality, you can take all the technical difficulties out of setting up your own webinar!
+With Kajabi's Events feature, which includes Webinar functionality, you can take all the technical difficulties out of setting up your own webinar!
 Just choose the webinar blueprint, a proven webinar template, and you'll have all the pages and email populated for you!

 Grab your 14 day free trial to Kajabi and experience the next evolution of webinars!